tanikasuresh/SQL-Projects/Danny's-Diner/SQL-Code.md

 WHERE ranking = 1
 ```
 - we can use a cte to find all of the rows where the order date is greater than the join date
-- then select the rows for which the ranking is one
+- then, select the rows for which the ranking is one

 | customer_id | product_name |
 | ----------- | ------------ |